Student 2020/21 - Financial supportFinancialSupport

 To capture financial support received by students

-Must be completed for all instances of students at Approved (Fee Cap) providers who are both eligible to pay home fees and in receipt of support.
+Must be completed for all instances of Home and EU, Office for Students / DfE fundable students in receipt of support.
 Any support given to all students within the coverage should not be included.

 Support should be returned in the HESA reporting year in which the student received the financial support.
 If a student does not receive any support in the HESA reporting year, this entity should not be returned.
 Support should not be reported during periods of dormancy, even where it is awarded, as this data is not required.
 Only the support that was paid should be returned, rather than the amount that was awarded.

 In principle Office for Students require data about support disbursed in relation to the student or their programme of study that is not included in their tuition fee.
 Therefore, any costs which are defined as being “Fees in respect of, or otherwise in connection with, undertaking the course, including admission, registration, tuition and graduation fees” must not be included in the Financial Support entity – further guidance is available on the Office for Students website here.

 For example, fees not covered by Office for Students's definition of tuition fee are: